babel/website/docs/plugin-proposal-decorators.md

 ### `version`

-`"2023-05"` or `"legacy"`.
+`"2023-11"` or `"legacy"`.

 Selects the decorators proposal to use:
-- `"2023-05"` is the proposal version after the updates that reached consensus in the March and May 2023 TC39 meetings.
+- `"2023-11"` is the proposal version after the updates that reached consensus in the November 2023 TC39 meeting.
 This version will be enabled by default if it ends up being the final one.
 - `legacy` is the legacy Stage 1 proposal, defined at [`wycats/javascript-decorators@e1bf8d41bf`](https://github.com/wycats/javascript-decorators/blob/e1bf8d41bfa2591d949dd3bbf013514c8904b913/README.md).
 The legacy mode will not have feature updates, and there are known [discrepancies between Babel and TypeScript](https://github.com/babel/babel/issues/8864#issuecomment-688535867).
-It is recommended to migrate to the `"2023-05"` proposal version.
+It is recommended to migrate to the `"2023-11"` proposal version.

 :::